Dazzler (Marvel Comics): X-Babies

 A member of the X-Babies is based on Dazzler.

 X-Men: The End

 In X-Men: The End, a series about the X-Men's hypothetical future, Dazzler continued her career as a singer.
 An occasional "reserve" team member, she joined Storm and X-Men members Iceman, Bishop, Psylocke, and Sage for Xavier's "Plan B" team.
-Co-piloting a ship to the extraterrestrial Shi'ar homeworld, Dazzler used her powers to create a light show, calming the passions of the battling X-Men and Shi'ar Imperial Guard.
-Cassandra Nova then manifests, slaying the Imperial Guard and leaving the remaining X-Men as her sole adversaries.
-Dazzler attempted to subdue Cassandra along with Storm and Iceman.
-While she uses her ability to laser a hole through Cassandra's head, Storm strikes her with lightning, giving Iceman a chance to freeze her.
-Bishop then shatters her to prevent her from returning.
-However, Cassandra simply reforms and, as a form of retaliation, blasts a hole through Dazzler, strikes Storm with energy, and freezes Iceman.
-She successfully killed Storm and Dazzler, but Iceman survived the ordeal.
-Dazzler is believed to be among the slain X-Men that were invited to a plane of higher existence by the Phoenix.
+Co-piloting a ship to the Shi'ar homeworld, Dazzler uses her powers to create a light show, calming the battling X-Men and the Imperial Guard.
+Cassandra Nova then manifests, killing the Imperial Guard and leaving the remaining X-Men as her sole adversaries.
+Dazzler attempts to subdue Nova along with Storm and Iceman, but is killed.